 The M6-C disc was designed as an innovative option for patients needing artificial disc replacement as an alternative to spinal fusion.
 Featuring a shock-absorbing nucleus and fiber annulus that works together to mimic the anatomic structure of a natural disc, the M6-C device is the only artificial cervical disc available in the U.S. that enables compression or “shock absorption” at the implanted level.
 The disc also provides a controlled range of motion when the spine transitions in its combined complex movements.

 The M6-C disc is designed to mimic the spine’s natural structure and movement, including backward and forward, side to side, up and down, and rotate left and right.
 By allowing the spine to move naturally, the M6-C artificial disc potentially minimizes stress to adjacent discs and other vertebral structures.
+If you would like to talk to one of our professionals about an MC-6 disc, contact us or make an appointment today!

 The M6-C™ artificial cervical disc is inserted through a small incision in the front of the neck after the patient’s native disc has been removed.
 The M6-C disc helps provide a controlled range of motion when the spine transitions in its combined complex movements.